 I know the feeling.
 At times, it really sucks.
 I have osteoarthritis in both knees.
 Learning to trust my body again and what it can do now has been an ongoing journey.
 But I had a realisation about it whilst on holiday that has been so freeing, I want to share it with you.
 Keep reading to learn what it was, how it helped me and may help you.

-Fear can get in the way of learning to trust your body
+Fear can get in the way of learning to trust your body after a serious illness or injury

 That was the first realisation.
 I had assumed my knees were no longer capable of hikes which involve a walk up a steep hill (steep to me, maybe not to others).
 I have missed hiking over the years.
 I used to do a fair amount of it when living in Central Asia where mountains were on my doorstep.